Skip to main content

 Best for: All body types

-Pear shaped brides are particularly well suited to this style.
+Pear shaped body types are particularly well suited to this style.
 The A-line shape skims over the hips, making the waist seem smaller and leading the eye to the bust.
-Petite brides can use it to elongate the body if they avoid strapless styles.
+Petite nearlyweds can use it to elongate the body if they avoid strapless styles.

 2. Ballgown

-Best for: All body types, but not very petite frames
+Best for: Most body types, but not very petite frames

 A ballgown is that traditional ‘princess’ style, which pairs a fitted bodice with a dramatic, full skirt.
 It’s a very flattering look for those with a big bust or broader shoulders as it evens out your top and bottom half.
 However, you need to be careful if you’re petite as the dress can overwhelm you.